Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Why is that?
 What do you want him to do to meet your need for love?

-I want him to guess what I want before I even know what it is.
-Then I want him always to do it.
+<u>I want him to guess what I want before I even know what it is.
+Then I want him always to do it.</u>

 This isn't rare.

 #### many of us carry around very destructive strategies for getting our basic needs met.

-strategies that are destructive, first of all, because they're not possible, or secondly because they deny the needs of the other person and require that the other person be subservient to us.
+Strategies that are destructive, first of all, because they're not possible, or secondly because they deny the needs of the other person, and require that the other person be subservient to us.
 It's very important to be able to say exactly what we want to meet our need for love.
 Very important.
-What do we want to meet our need for understanding and to express these requests in clear action language.
+What do we want, to meet our need for understanding, and to express these requests in clear action language.

 Now love many people use in a different way than as a need.
 Some people use the word love as a feeling. **Nonviolent communication suggests that we use the word love solely as a need and not as a feeling.** If we're trying to express emotions, then use other words beside love for describing what we are feeling.